Rhea Kapoor: Early and personal life

-Kapoor married her partner of 12 years, Karan Boolani, in an intimate wedding at her family's residence in 2021.
+Kapoor married her partner of 12 years, Karan Boolani, in an intimate wedding at her family's residence on 14 August 2021.

 Career

-Kapoor started her career as a film producer with Rajshree Ojha's film Aisha in 2010, which starred her sister Sonam and Abhay Deol in leading roles.
+Kapoor started her career as a film producer with Rajshree Ojha's film Aisha in 2010, which starred her sister Sonam Kapoor and Abhay Deol in leading roles.
 She later produced the 2014 film Khoobsurat, directed by Shashanka Ghosh, which is an official remake of Hrishikesh Mukherjee directed film by the same name.
 In 2017, she launched the clothing line of Rheson with her sister Sonam Kapoor.

 Kapoor has co-produced Veere Di Wedding, which released on 1 June 2018.